 Hours after CRS-11 lifted off, this flight-proven booster rolled into the hangar at 39A; targeting June 17 launch of BulgariaSat-1.

 Yes, the “flight-proven” rocket you see going into the hangar in the photo below has already been to space and back, on January 14.
-It landed on the droneship Just Read the Instructions off the coast of Florida, after it had put the Iridium-1 telecommunications satellite into orbit.
+It landed on the droneship Just Read the Instructions off the coast of California, after it had put the Iridium-1 telecommunications satellite into orbit.

 So while the hangar was presumably rocket-less for a few days while the Falcon 9 involved with the CRS-11 mission was on the launchpad, it was soon filled again with this gently used booster.